Psoriasis Fatigue: Why It's Biological Not Just Poor Sleep, What the Research Shows & What Helps

 BetterYou Magnesium Body Spray

 a transdermal magnesium supplement providing direct absorption through the skin.
-As covered above, magnesium supports mitochondrial energy production — the cellular energy pathway that cytokine-driven psoriasis fatigue specifically impairs — alongside sleep quality regulation relevant to the OSA and sleep disruption dimension of psoriasis fatigue.
-Transdermal delivery bypasses the gastrointestinal tolerance issues that high-dose oral magnesium can produce.
+Magnesium supports mitochondrial ATP production — the cellular energy pathway that cytokine-driven psoriasis fatigue specifically impairs through its effects on mitochondrial function.
+It also supports HPA axis cortisol regulation and sleep architecture quality relevant to the sleep disruption dimension of psoriasis fatigue.
+Transdermal delivery bypasses the gastrointestinal tolerance issues that high-dose oral magnesium can produce — loose stools at higher oral doses being the most common tolerability concern.
+Spray five to ten sprays onto the abdomen or legs, massage in, and leave for 20 minutes before showering if preferred.

 Anaemia of chronic inflammation